 Many investors ask me how they can invest their money within their Registered Retirement Saving Plans (RRSPs) in real estate without collapsing the plans and incur a large amount of tax liability.
 (This article applies to Registered Education Saving Plans and Registered Retirement Income Funds as well.)

 So, other than buying public company stocks that are in real estate, are there any other ways to invest your RRSPs in real properties?

 Unfortunately, you cannot hold real properties in RRSPs.

 It’s just not one of the qualified investments allowed by the government.

 Mortgage, however, is one of the qualified investments in RRSPs.
 Instead of investing directly in real estate, you can lend money out and use real estate as the underlying collateral to guarantee your investment.
 In return, you get fixed interest payments on a periodic basis.
 When it comes to investing in real estate, there is a lot that someone will have to learn.
-With this being said, this could start off by simply checking out sites like Learn to Trade for more information.
 The more people know before going into an industry like this, the better it’ll be when it comes to investing.

 An investor is allowed to lend money to himself, anyone related to him (children, siblings, parents) or a third party.
 There are different rules based on who you lend the money too.